Transposition (music): Twelve-tone transposition

 thus giving, "12 transposed forms of P".
+(Note: p = element, P = pitch class set, S = universal set.)

 Fuzzy transposition

-Joseph Straus created the concept of fuzzy transposition, and fuzzy inversion, to express transposition as a voice-leading event, "the 'sending' of each element of a given PC [pitch-class] set to its T_{n}-correspondent...[enabling] him to relate PC sets of two adjacent chords in terms of a transposition, even when not all of the 'voices' participated fully in the transpositional move.".
+Joseph Straus created the concept of fuzzy transposition, and fuzzy inversion, to express transposition as a voice-leading event, "the 'sending' of each element of a given PC [pitch-class] set to its T_{n}–correspondent ... [enabling] him to relate PC sets of two adjacent chords in terms of a transposition, even when not all of the 'voices' participated fully in the transpositional move."
 A transformation within voice-leading space rather than pitch-class space as in pitch class transposition.